brendon/acts_as_list/README.md

 ## More Options
 - `column`
-default: 'position'.
+default: `position`.
 Use this option if the column name in your database is different from position.
 - `top_of_list`
-default: '1'.
+default: `1`.
 Use this option to define the top of the list.
 Use 0 to make the collection act more like an array in its indexing.
 - `add_new_at`
-default: ':bottom'.
-Use this option to specify whether objects get added to the :top or :bottom of the list. `nil` will result in new items not being added to the list on create, i.e, position will be kept nil after create.
+default: `:bottom`.
+Use this option to specify whether objects get added to the `:top` or `:bottom` of the list. `nil` will result in new items not being added to the list on create, i.e, position will be kept nil after create.

 ## Versions
 As of version `0.7.5` Rails 5 is supported.